deadlyedge/PDF-chat/README.md

 ## todo

 i'd still try to make gemini work, for it's free so far..., some days later maybe, give langchain some time to fix their codes :)

+## UPDATE
+gemini works...just like they don't.  in one word: after change model loader, it work a 'little', and almost none for chinese :(